ESPToolKit/esp-date/README.md

 ```

 ## Gotchas
-- ESPDate never configures SNTP; ensure the device clock is set before calling `now()`.
+- ESPDate configures SNTP only when you supply both `timeZone` and `ntpServer` in `ESPDateConfig` (it calls `configTzTime`).
+Otherwise ensure the device clock is set before calling `now()`.
 Sunrise/sunset use either the stored TZ string (if provided) or the current process TZ—make sure it matches the coordinates you pass.
 - All arithmetic and comparisons are UTC-first.
 Local helpers rely on the current process TZ (`setenv("TZ", ...)`, `tzset()`); make sure that matches your deployment.
 - Month/year arithmetic clamps to the last valid day of the target month (e.g., Jan 31 + 1 month → Feb 28/29; Feb 29 - 1 year → Feb 28).
 - `differenceInDays` is purely `seconds / 86400` truncated toward zero, not a calendar-boundary delta.